MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionvisual3-setopacity(idcompositionanimation).md

 ## -description

-Sets the value of the visual's opacity property.
+Animates the value of the visual's opacity property.

 ## -parameters